Google Calendar is the obvious choice for many small businesses, but is it the best solution to handle the scheduling demands of your business?

 And, let’s face it, scheduling is at the crux of those challenges.
 Not only are you responsible for managing your organization’s internal business calendar and your personal responsibilities, but also scheduling new and existing clients for the services that you offer.

-Google Calendar is the obvious choice for many small businesses, but is it the best solution to handle the scheduling demands of your business?
-Let’s take a look:
+Google Calendar is a common and obvious choice for many small businesses, but is it the best solution to handle the scheduling demands of your business?
+Let’s take a look.

 Google Calendar Was Never Really Intended for Business Use

-We all love Google Calendar’s ease-of-use and how well it integrates with the default calendar app on our PCs, Macs and mobile devices.
-While incredibly robust and not to mention free, it lacks the features required to manage your appointments effectively.
+For the most part, we all love our Google Account, Google Workspace, Gmail, Google Maps, and therein Google Calendar for its ease of use and how well it integrates with the default calendar app on our PCs, Macs, and mobile devices.
+While Google Workspace and all of its features are incredibly robust and not to mention free, it lacks the features required to manage your appointments effectively.

 And there’s a good reason why.
-Google Calendar wasn’t built for business scheduling purposes.
-Long story short, Google Calendar was designed for an audience of one in mind — you and not your clients or customers.
+Google Calendar and the Google Calendar App weren’t built for business scheduling purposes.
+Long story short, Google Calendar was originally designed to make it easy for you and your team to stay on schedule, but not your clients or customers.

-While Google Calendar has evolved dramatically since launching in 2006, it does not offer any of the key workflows and automation processes that online scheduling platforms, like Artichoke, offer.
+While Google Calendar has evolved dramatically since launching in 2006, it doesn’t offer any of the key workflows and automation processes that online scheduling platforms, like Acuity Scheduling, offer.

 Need to send automated appointment reminders to your customers?
 Google Calendar won’t be able to help you with that.
 Looking for an easy-to-manage, all-in-one system where your clients can go to book time with you online?
-You also won’t find that with Google Calendar.
+You also won’t find that with Google Calendar or the Google Calendar App either.

 Your Business Isn’t Really Open 24/7 with Google Calendar